 This is the event wherein sexual pleasure peaks and sexual tension gets released.
 Orgasms are often accompanied by muscle contraction in the genital area.
 Although often viewed as proof of sexual satisfaction, it’s possible to feel sexual pleasure without experiencing an orgasm.

-Painful sex is a common sexual problem.
-Although it can be caused by various things, it always has to do with other sexual problems.
+Sexual pain disorder is a common sexual problem.
+Although it can be caused by various things, it almost always leads to sexual dysfunction.

 Sexual dysfunction in males

 ED is the inability to acquire or maintain an erection needed for sexual intercourse.
-This can be caused by several things, including:
+This type of sexual dysfunction can be caused by several things, including:

 - Limited blood flow to the penis